-Current state and future perspectives of university education is subjective).
+Since it is not the purpose of this article to sum up and assess the regional IGU conference in Cracow, we may briefly conclude that there is still a vast area of issues that are not yet tackled using the geoinformation and GIS approach (bearing in mind that this assessment is subjective).
 As far as thematic sessions are concerned, the ones most advanced in utilising geoinformation technologies were those devoted to geomorphological and flooding threats, geomorphological and hydrological systems, remote sensing and geomorphometry, geospatial analysis of cities (urbanisation), landscape analysis and dynamics of economic spaces.
 An analysis of sessions organised by permanent committees of the IGU allows us to list several themes, in which geoinformation tools play a significant role.
-This includes sessions on climate (including a special session on GIS&RS (Remote Sensing)), a series of sessions named Urban Challenges in Complex World, sessions devoted to Population Geography, Land Use and Land Cover Changes, the global information society, the digital revdiscussed in Spatial Analysis session.
+This includes sessions on climate (including a special session on the GIS&RS (Remote Sensing)), a series of sessions named Urban Challenges in Complex World, sessions devoted to Population Geography, Land Use and Land Cover Changes, the global information society, the digital revolution (Joint Session) in cultural geography Landscape Analysis and Landscape Planning.
+Geographical information and geoinformation system tools were discussed in the course of the GISc&GIS sessions, while the geographic system modelling was discussed in Spatial Analysis session.